 On the south-western side of the tor is a convenient rock shelter above which a small rowan tree bravely clings and in itself is a wonder that such a plant could survive in such a place.
 Just above here on the lowers grassy plateau silently sits the rock formation known as the ‘Longaford Neanderthal’ which is ironic as it stares out over the old Bronze Age settlements

-Longaford Tor has appeared in several Dartmoor novels, Eden Phillpotts' 'The River' and 'The Farm and the Dagger', Marjorie Deboer's story of 'The Whitbourne Legacy' and Miranda Cameron's book 'The Undaunted Bride' to name but a few.
-In 1884 Sophie Dixon published a whole poem which extols the wildness and solitude of Longaford and its surrounding moorland tract and it goes like this:
+Longaford Tor has appeared in several Dartmoor novels, Eden Phillpotts’ ‘The River’ and ‘The Farm of the Dagger’, Marjorie Deboer’s story of ‘The Whitbourne Legacy’ and Miranda Cameron’s book ‘The Undaunted Bride’ to name but a few.

-Longaford Tor has over time been the home and haunt of many of Dartmoor's denizens of the animal kingdom, at one time the raven nested on the tor and the fox built its lair among the granite rocks.
-On a more recent note (June 2008) a mystery 'beast' was spotted on Little Longaford Tor which could possibly have been a puma - see The Beast of Dartmoor page.
+Longaford Tor has over time been the home and haunt of many of Dartmoor’s denizens of the animal kingdom, at one time the raven nested on the tor which is what Sophie Dixon alludes to in the extract from her poem above.
+Look any any of the old fox hunting reports of yesteryear and you will see Longaford was a favourtite place for foxes to built their lairs among the granite rocks.
+On a more recent note (June 2008) a mystery ‘beast’ was spotted on Little Longaford Tor which could possibly have been a puma – see The Beast of Dartmoor page.